D-K-E/spbparser/README.md

 # spbparser
 Header only Spectral Binary Format utils.

-Just include header the required file from `ìnclude` folder.
+Just include header of the required file from `ìnclude` folder.
+All files are provided with `spb` namespace.

 ## WARNING

-The parser is still in alpha stage.
-DO NOT use in production.
+The parser is tested in a little endian machine.
+Though we check if the case is otherwise for a given machine before proceeding further, it is not heavily tested.

+The specification of spb format does not allow heterogeneous spds to be serialized.
+Resampling of your original spds might be necessary before proceeding with serialization.

 ## Dependency

+- None.
+We are not even using STL or vectors.
+Probably can be ported to C with a little work.

+- Should be mostly C++98 compliant as well.

 ## Features